cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 module is uninitialized.
 The buffer needs to be virtually contiguous, but does not have to be physically contiguous.
 This means `vmalloc()` kernel function can be used instead of `kmalloc()` for this operation.
-As physically contiguous memory is scarce, **we require you to use `vmalloc()` as part of this MP.** The buffer memory size shall be larger than or equal to 128 x 4 kilobytes.
+As physically contiguous memory is scarce, **we require you to use `vmalloc()` as part of this MP.** The buffer memory size shall be larger than or equal to 128 x 4 KB.
 In order to disable management of allocated pages by the virtual memory system, the PG_reserved bit needs to be set.

 6) Your kernel module will use a delayed work queue <!-- (alternatively you can use a timer and a kernel thread) --> that